 We finally untied our lines and motored out of the marina and then out into the Channel.

-I took my ginger pills (to settle the stomach), Kwels (British anti sickness remedies pills), and had my head down on my pillow.
-I covered Sienna and I with all the blankets we had – it truly was freezing.
+I took my ginger pills (to settle the stomach), Kwels (British anti-sickness remedies pills), and had my head down on my pillow.
+I covered Sienna and me with all the blankets we had – it truly was freezing.

 A crazy cold front moved in and although the sailing was good the wind was bitter.

-While settling into bed around 11:30am I felt relief.
+While settling into bed around 11:30 am I felt relief.
 After all the planning, preparing, goodbye’s I just wanted to sleep.
-For the entire day I felt so relaxed.
+For the entire day, I felt so relaxed.
 I didn’t have to do anything or be anywhere.
-Upon reflection I couldn’t remember the last time I felt so devoid of responsibility or a self-imposed pressure to get things done.
+Upon reflection, I couldn’t remember the last time I felt so devoid of responsibility or self-imposed pressure to get things done.

 While laying in the aft cabin I simply felt calm and peaceful.
 The time resting felt like a necessary, but welcome, letting down.
 A smile kept coming over my face when I thought that I could sleep the entire day if I wanted to!

 That evening, Simon made us some macaroni and cheese that Sienna and I ate from big bowls in bed.
 Our Scooby-Doo marathon turned into a movie night.
 With the lead up to Christmas, we decided to watch ‘It’s A Wonderful Life.’
 Having watched the movie with my mom for years I wondered if Sienna would share the tradition with me.
 Being a long black and white movie I wasn’t sure if it would hold her interested.